epfl-ada/ada-2023-project-biasbusters/README.md

 ## Research questions

-1. How do plot characteristics differ between films that receive critical acclaim and those that are popular with general audiences?
-2. How frequent and passionately are movies praised or critiqued for their plot in movie reviews and critics?
-3. To what extent do awards like the Oscars and Golden Globes correlate with a movie's commercial or cultural success?
-4. Are there specific genres or themes that tend to receive more recognition in prestigious awards despite their commercial success or lack thereof?
+#### Defining Success in Film: An In-Depth Data Science Exploration

+In our ongoing data science project, we have refined our research questions to focus more succinctly on the core aspects of film success.
+These new questions are designed to dissect the multifaceted nature of success in the film industry, from critical acclaim to commercial profitability.
+Below are the newly formulated research questions:

+1. Plot Characteristics and Critical Acclaim (Q1: Regression Analysis): This question aims to analyze how plot characteristics influence critical acclaim.
+We plan to use regression analysis to determine the relationship between various plot elements and the critical response they receive.
+This analysis will help us understand if certain plot themes or structures are more likely to gain critical recognition.

+2. Revenue Analysis (Q2): Here, we focus on the commercial aspect, exploring the correlation between different movie characteristics and their box office success.
+This analysis will involve examining factors such as genre, star power, production budget, and release timing to see how they impact a film's revenue.

+3. Awards Analysis (Q3): This question seeks to understand the correlation between movies and their success in prestigious awards like the Oscars and Golden Globes.
+We will investigate whether specific genres, themes, or storytelling techniques are more likely to garner award nominations and wins.

+4. User Review Analysis (Q4): This aspect involves delving into audience perceptions, analyzing movie reviews from various platforms to gauge public opinion.
+The focus will be on understanding how often and passionately movies are praised or critiqued for their plot, and how this relates to their overall success.

-5. How do movies that introduce innovative storytelling techniques fare in terms of industry recognition, audience reception, and commercial success?
+5. Originality Analysis (Q5): In this question, we explore the impact of originality and innovative storytelling on a movie's success.
+We aim to assess how movies that introduce new narrative techniques fare in terms of industry recognition, audience reception, and commercial performance.

-6. Is there a discernable relationship between the characteristics of characters (age, gender, ethnicity, tropes) and the types of movies that receive awards and cultural/commercial success?
-7. Do movies with intricate plot structures or non-linear narratives tend to receive more cultural recognition?
+6. Regression analysis (Q6): in this part we analyse how do plot features affect critics acclaim, revenue and IMDB reviews

 ## Supplementary Datasets Utilized